esillen/esillen.github.io/_games/achtung-die-kugel.md

 ---
 title: Achtung die Kugel!
-subtitle: A local multiplayer game on a sphere
+description: A local multiplayer game on a sphere
 year: 2016
 ---